calebstewart/vroomm/README.md

 and want to give it a go, that's awesome.
 If you find any odd errors, please let me know through an issue here.
 I probably just haven't tested the case you're running into. :)

+### Known Issues
+Given the above disclaimer, the following known issues exist:
+* Libvirt connections requiring interactive authentication are not fully supported.
+Libvirt prompts for credentials by default via stdin, which does not jive well with a GUI application or at all with `wlr-layer-shell`.
+This does not affect local execution where the current user has permission to use `libvirt` directly, but does mostly prevent remote execution (unless using SSH w/ a username configured in `~/.ssh/config` and an SSH key without a passphrase).